Science City at the 2017 Festival

 - The Water-Wise Home: How to Conserve, Capture and Reuse Water in Your Home and Landscape by Laura Allen

 Meet optical scientists to discuss research and see laser demonstrations.

 Chemistry is everywhere.
-Take party in hands-on chemistry demonstrations.
+Take part in hands-on chemistry demonstrations.

 - The Molecular Nature of Matter and Change by Martin Silberberg

 Use computer science to create the software for your everyday life.